joepalermo/joepalermo.github.io/_posts/2021-03-28-the-state-of-ai.md

 Let's deconstruct this:

--fuctions: We're always learning a mapping from one space to another space (although sometimes the function maps back to the same space, as in an autoencoder)
+- **functions**: We're always learning a mapping from one space to another space (although sometimes the function maps back to the same space, as in an autoencoder)
--robust: The correlations need to be consistent over time.
+- **robust**: The correlations need to be consistent over time.
 If they are rapidly changing then there is no durable function to learn, for example take the correlations between stock prices.
--correlations: To learn a function you need inputs and outputs.
+- **correlations**: To learn a function you need inputs and outputs.
 These have to be correlated with each other, otherwise there is nothing to learn.
--large amounts [of data]: Distributed representations and hierarchical structure provide impressive generalization power, but these models still require a fairly dense sampling of the input space.
+- **large amounts [of data]**: Distributed representations and hierarchical structure provide impressive generalization power, but these models still require a fairly dense sampling of the input space.
--continuous data: In order for deep learning to work, you have to be able to interpolate between samples.
+- **continuous data**: In order for deep learning to work, you have to be able to interpolate between samples.

 For more on this conception of the nature of deep learning please see [Francois Chollet's 2020 Neurips talk](https://slideslive.com/38935790/abstraction-reasoning-in-ai-systems-modern-perspectives) or [my writeup on it](https://joepalermo.github.io/2021/01/10/talk-review-francois-chollet-neurips-2020.html).